nikolasstow/MarvelQuery/docs/getting-started.md

 Note: The type of data returned depends on your configuration and the fetch method:

-- With AutoQuery turned on, the data types are the same as the endpoint type only singular with the first letter capitalized (ex: "comics" becomes Comic).
+- With AutoQuery turned on, the data types are the same as the endpoint type only singular with the first letter capitalized (e.g., "comics" becomes Comic).
-- With AutoQuery turned off, the data types are prepended with '**Marvel**' (ex: MarvelComic, MarvelEvent, MarvelCharacter, etc.)
+- With AutoQuery turned off, the data types are prepended with '**Marvel**' (e.g., MarvelComic, MarvelEvent, MarvelCharacter, etc.)

 ### `.fetch()`